fediverse-governance/fediverse-governance.github.io/manuscript.md

 * Build a server team—which might include server admins, moderators, board members, advisory council members, and other roles—with broad representation from the community or communities the server is intended to host. ([Section Two: Moderation](\#section-two:-moderation) and [Section Three: Server Leadership](\#section-three:-server-leadership))

-* Create a generic, well-publicized, two-factor-secured user-facing moderation account like “@moderators@example.social” that the entire server team has access to, and establish rules for managing DMs from that account.
+* Create a generic, well-publicized, two-factor-secured user-facing moderation account like `@moderators@example.social` that the entire server team has access to, and establish rules for managing DMs from that account.
 (In Mastodon, this would necessitate also having shared email for moderators if two-factor authentication is enabled as recommended.) ([Section Two: Moderation](\#section-two:-moderation), [Section Five: Tooling](\#section-five:-tooling))

 * Document plentifully and in ways that make it easy to understand the (desired) character of the server, the server team’s sense of what its responsibilities are, and the processes and guidelines in place for content and member moderation, inter-server governance, and governance of the team itself. ([Section Two: Moderation](\#section-two:-moderation), [Section Three: Server Leadership](\#section-three:-server-leadership), [Section Four: Federated Diplomacy](\#section-four:-federated-diplomacy))